priestd09/corda/docs/source/key-concepts-ledger.rst

 facts.
 As a result, each peer only sees a subset of facts on the ledger, and no peer is aware of the ledger in its entirety.

-For example, we can imagine a network with five nodes, where each coloured circle represents a shared fact:
+For example, imagine a network with five nodes, where each coloured circle represents a shared fact:

 .. image:: resources/ledger-venn.png